-During the audit, it is checked that the informative material about Green Key is visible and accessible in the public areas.
+During the audit, it is checked that the informative material about Green Key is visible and accessible in the public areas and/or meeting rooms.
 If the establishment did not receive the Green Key award in the past, the draft informative materials, and location(s) where it will be available are presented.
 It is checked that the information is accurate, clear, and easily understandable.